brianholland99/vagrant-salt-network/README.md

 commands.
 This was intended to be used to test out Salt configuration, to play with syndic, and to try and deal with OS variants in the Salt states.

+The goal was to be totally repeatable setting up initial systems to test out Salt states.
+Without resetting the systems back to initial state, remnants can build up for various reasons and may not show deficiencies in the states.

 ## Configuration File Format

 The "saltnetcfg.yaml" file describes the network layout.
 The root level